Campeonato de Futebol de Praia: Previous national championships

+Note: The 2010 Elite tournament was still considered the primary national event at the time as it took place before the inaugural Circutio season later in 2010; so both are considered national championship results.
+In 2011, with the Circutio now established, it was viewed as the main national championship, with the 2011 Elite tournament losing its prestige and being seen as simply a warm up event for the upcoming Circutio league season.

 During this time, there were calls for the FPF to establish their own, official championship.
 The FPF ultimately started the Campeonato Nacional de Futebol de Praia as the first official national league (that is to say, run by the country's national association) in 2012, superseding the above two de facto national championships which ceased.

 Format

 As of 2019; current format introduced in 2015 (with minor revisions since).

 Overview

 The championship consists of two championships/divisions; clubs can move between the divisions through a system of promotion and relegation:

 Both championships are played in two phases; a regular season (May through August) and a post-season (August/September).